Skip to content

 What AppHandoff adds on top

 A raw MCP connection is just a pipe.
 The value is in what flows through it.
 The AppHandoff MCP server is a hosted server at https://api.apphandoff.com/api/mcp-bot that turns your project's actual state into tools your agents can call.
-It connects your frontend and backend GitHub repos, scans them, and exposes the results as a coordination layer.
+It exposes your project's shared work state — tickets, roles, contracts, deploy signals — as a coordination layer.

 Handoff tickets.
 Work is tracked as tickets on a shared Kanban board with a role lifecycle — backend agent, frontend agent, QA agent, and the human supervising.
 An agent can see what's assigned to it, what's ready for it (every other role done), and what's still blocked.